dotnet/csharplang/proposals/ref-struct-interfaces.md

 implementation is used.

-A `using` statement will recognize and use implementation of `IDisposable` interface when resource is a type parameter that `allows ref strict` and `IDisposable` is in its effective interfaces set.
+A `using` statement will recognize and use implementation of `IDisposable` interface when resource is a type parameter that `allows ref struct` and `IDisposable` is in its effective interfaces set.
 ```csharp
 class C
 {